 Rep. Spanberger serves on two committees, the U.S. House Committee on Foreign Affairs and the U.S. House Committee on Agriculture.
-These two committee assignments were Spanberger's top-choice assignments for her first term in Congress.
+These two committee assignments were Spanberger's top-choice assignments for her first and second terms in Congress.

 The House Foreign Affairs Committee is responsible for legislation related to U.S. foreign policy, national security developments affecting foreign policy, and all aspects of congressional oversight over the diplomatic community.
 Spanberger brings unique professional experience to this committee's discussions as a former CIA officer.

-Spanberger serves as a member of the Subcommittees on Europe, Eurasia, Energy, & the Environment and Asia, the Pacific, & Nonproliferation.
+Spanberger serves as a member of the Subcommittees on Europe, Energy, the Environment, & Cyber and Asia, the Pacific, Central Asia, & Nonproliferation.
 These assignments give Spanberger the opportunity to reaffirm the importance of our country's security relationships with our global allies, and address specific challenges like

 - Mitigating the effects of climate change